US Bicycle Route System in Washington

 Imagine an interstate highway system for bicycles—officially recognized and signed bike routes that crisscross our country.
 This network of bike routes will follow a mix of state highways, scenic byways, trails, county roads and city streets.
 They will connect cities and towns, parks, landmarks, and other popular destinations, and travel through some of the best scenery that America has to offer.

-We have begun work on USBR 10, the east-west route across northern Washington.
+USBR 10, the east-west route across northern Washington, is the first officially designated route in Washington.
 Towns along this route and scenic alternate loops can look forward to increased business from biking customers.
-Follow our progress on USBRS 10 and future routes in Washington on our blog.
-This article from the April 2013 issue of Bicycle Paper also provides a nice summary.

-If you’d like to know more about how you can welcome bike business or help with the USBRS in Washington, just ask!
-Contact Louise McGrody for more information.
+If you’d like to know more about how you can welcome bike business or help with the USBRS in Washington, sign up for our e-news.